mattetti/mattetti.github.com.old/source/_posts/2012-11-14-engineers-suck-at-finding-right-jobs.markdown

 * We don't know our real worth.
 * We don't make long term plans.
-* We get well paid, so why bother changing?
+* We get paid well, so why bother changing?
 * Changing job feels like betrayal.
 * The system is broken.